- How long to keep business tax records

 - Sale or disposal records

-All of these records support any claims you’ve made on your tax return for cost basis or depreciation expenses.
-When you sell or dispose of the asset, these records also help calculate any losses or capital gains accurately.
+When you sell or dispose of an asset, these records help you calculate capital gains or losses accurately.

-While you should retain most corporate tax records for 3 years, there are a few records you'll have to hold on to a little longer.
+While you should retain most corporate tax records for 3 years, several situations require you to hold on to them longer.
 These are the key exceptions to be aware of:

 If you underreport your income by more than 25%, the IRS requires you to retain your records for 6 years.
 For example, if your income is $100,000, but you fail to report $26,000 or more, this rule applies.
 You should keep all the relevant tax documents for at least 6 years in such cases.